 I am a settler living in the beautiful northern city of Sǫ̀mba K’è (Yellowknife, NT).
-This is Chief Drygeese Territory (Treaty 8), home to the Yellowknives Dene First Nation.
+This is Chief Drygeese Territory (Treaty 8), the homeland of the Yellowknives Dene First Nation.

-I am employed as the Director of On the Land Programs at the NWT Recreation and Parks Association, a non-profit organization that works with communities across the NWT to promote healthy families and communities through.
+I am employed as the Director of On the Land Programs at the NWT Recreation and Parks Association, a non-profit organization that works with communities across the NWT to promote healthy families and communities through recreation.
 In my role, I support organizations and communities delivering land-based programs.

 I was granted a PhD in History from Carleton University in 2012.
 During graduate school, I conducted research on different forms of outdoor recreation in the late nineteenth and early twentieth century; my Master’s considered girls summer camps in the 1920s and 1930s, while my doctoral dissertation examined settler canoe culture at the end of the long nineteenth century.
 As a SSHRC Postdoctoral Fellow in the School of Kinesiology and Health Studies at Queen’s University, I studied physical activity programming for working-class women in the decades around the turn of the twentieth century.
-My first book, a monograph about the social and spatial politics of canoeing in late-nineteenth-century North America, is in press with UTP.
+My first book, a monograph about the social and spatial politics of canoeing in late-nineteenth-century North America, is forthcoming with the University of Toronto Press (UTP).

-Beyond academic journals and presses, my writing has appeared in Up Here Magazine, Edge YK, and Barista Magazine, and on the NiCHE Otter Blog, .
+Beyond academic journals and presses, my writing on recreation, culture, and the environment has appeared in Up Here Magazine, Edge YK, and Barista Magazine, and on the NiCHE Otter Blog, .

-I occasionally take on research and writing contracts.
+I am available for research and writing contracts.
 Please contact me if you have a project that could benefit from my knowledge or skills.